 Orlando Eviction Attorney

 We offer flat fees for Orlando eviction services so that landlords know in advance how much legal representation will cost them.
-The Orlando eviction process is governed by Florida landlord tenant statute Chapter 83.

 Use the contact page or call (407) 444-0404 for help with evicting someone from your property.
 We will talk with you for free over to phone to determine your needs.